I grew up wanting to save the world. Actually it wasn’t so much a “want” as an obligation.

 And both of our feelings are perfectly okay.

-Most recently, my helper-self met an aging dog in need of a good home.
-So the Huff Diary was born.
+Then, my helper-self met an aging dog in need of a good home.

 I suspect Huff sees me a “senior rescue human.”
 A human who had too much time on her hands, lived too much in her head, and had far too little pet dander in her home.
 He is working to solve all of those.
 Yes, a sense of humor is the first requirement for dealing with a rescue dog.